HengUUU/Data-Warehouse_with-Postgrest-Pentaho-/README.md

 # build data warehouse in postgress

-using postgresql as datawarehous for storing and pentahold for ETL processing
+using postgresql as datawarehous for storing and pentahold for ETL processing and using (Star Schema)